chuckedfromspace/mrpod/doc/vector_field_decomposition_1.rst

 .. image:: images/mov_pvc_subnoise.gif
    :scale: 50 %

-The noise level has been jacked way up.
-The POD results are quite noisy to the point that they cannot really be used to unambiguously visualize the hidden flow pattern (only the first two modes are shown):
+The noise level has been cranked way up.
+The POD results below are quite noisy to the point that they cannot really be used to unambiguously visualize the hidden flow pattern (only the first two modes are shown):

 .. image:: images/fig_pvc_modes_subnoise.png